ncthbrt/nact.xyz/content/lessons-javascript/getting_started.md

 This should print `Hello Erlich Bachman` to the console.

 To complete this example, we need to shutdown our system.
-We can do this by calling `stop(system)`
+We can do this by calling `stop(system)` The `stop` function also can be used to terminate an actor.

 > Note: Stateless actors can service multiple requests at the same time.
 Statelessness means that such actors do not have to cater for concurrency issues.